Welcome to The Melanated Mommy Tribe

 She previously was the prenatal HIV high risk Obstetrician social worker within the Family and Youth clinic at Grady Memorial Hospital in Atlanta, GA.
 There she primarily worked with pregnant mommies, children and families who were living positive.
 Prior to starting her private practice she also worked at several other health systems including Wellstar, Southern Crescent Behavioral Health, AbsoluteCARE and Oakhurst Medical.

 She was awarded the Contribution to Scholarship Award by the School of Social Work at the University of Alabama’s (Tuscaloosa) Honors Day 2020 for my scholarly work in the Doctorate of Social Work program relating to this topic.
 Her work “Addressing racial disparities among birth outcomes in African American women” was also selected to be presented at the 2020 National Association of Social Workers National Conference.
-She is trained as a birth doula through DONA international which has helped to strengthen her skills, abilities and experience in helping mothers and their families.
+She is trained as a birth doula through DONA international and a Gottman Couples Therapy Level 3 trained which has helped to strengthen her skills, abilities and experience in helping mothers, couples and their families.

-"Women have birthed nations and have literally populated this earth since the beginning of time and I know firsthand the importance of taking care of the mother mentally, physically and emotionally as the mother needs to be holistically well in order to adequately care for her baby."
+"Women have birthed nations and have literally populated this earth since the beginning of time and I know firsthand the importance of taking care of the mother mentally, physically and emotionally as the mother needs to be holistically well in order to adequately care for her baby and to maintain healthy relationships."